11th Street Bridge: Present condition

 Time has not been good to the old bridge, and it has been rated as "quite dangerous" and unsafe for pedestrians by the City of Tulsa.
 There are holes in the deck, the pavement has buckled in many places, and weeds grow in the cracks.
 The gates were locked in 2008.
 Although it was considered as the centerpiece of a Route 66 exhibit, engineers estimated that it would cost $15 million just to be made safe for pedestrians.
 The conclusion was that the historic structure is "... too expensive to repair, too historic to demolish, and too valuable to ignore".

-Ironically, the I-244 bridges have already reached the end of their service lives.
+The adjacent I-244 bridges already reached the end of their service lives.
 The westbound bridge was closed and demolition begun in May 2011.
-Demolition was 85 percent complete as of August 1, 2011.
-The demolished structure will be replaced by a double-deck, multimodal span.
-The top deck will carry vehicles and the lower deck will have a pedestrian way and two railroad tracks (to be added in the future).
-Completion is scheduled for 2013.
+The demolished structure was replaced by a double-deck, multimodal span.
+The top deck carries vehicles and the lower deck will have a pedestrian way and two railroad tracks (to be added in the future).
 Extreme care has been used during the demolition to avoid vibrations that might further damage the old 11th Street Bridge.
+The westbound bridge opened in July 2013 and temporarily carried both east and westbound traffic.
+The eastbound span of I-244 was then replaced and opened to traffic in September 2014 with overall completion scheduled for the spring of 2015.